 What is it?
 An Aberdeen institution selling delish Turkish cuisine.

 Why go?
-Celebrating 35 years in business in 2018, Nargile is a veteran of the Aberdeen food scene.
+Having celebrated 35 years of business in 2018, Nargile is a veteran of the Aberdeen food scene.
 Highlights include the slow-grazing meze platter, extremely moreish baklava and – perhaps surprisingly for a place with such an extensive kebab selection – a very decent vegetarian range.
-Located just round the corner from Her Majesty’s Theatre, it’s also an incredibly popular pre-theatre spot, so bear that in mind when booking.
+Just around the corner from Her Majesty’s Theatre, it’s also an incredibly popular pre-theatre spot, so bear that in mind when booking.

 What is it?
 Lebanese food in unassuming surroundings.

 Why go?
-A restaurant that lists its address as ‘Unit 3 Jesmond Drive’ might not sound like the most likely of prospects, but you’re going to have to trust us on this one.
+A restaurant that lists its address as ‘Unit 3 Jesmond Drive’ may not sound all that promising, but you’re just going to have to trust us on this one.
 For a low-key Lebanese joint located in Aberdeen’s northerly Middleton Park suburb, Kamoon is the business.
 Try the mixed grill or the stuffed atayef pancakes – and don’t be put off by the fact you’re sandwiched between a Scotmid and an aquarium salesroom.

 Why go?
 Foodstory is one of those startups that’s so earnest it almost makes you cringe, with its predominantly veggie, locally sourced food, décor by in-house artists and attached wholefoods shop.
-Thankfully this all comes across as warm and community-focused rather than cloying or worthy.
-Plus, the menu – featuring sourdough toast with smoked salmon and avocado for breakfast, and chilli/hot pot specials in the evening – is strong enough to fend for itself.
+Thankfully this all comes across as well-intentioned and community-focused rather than cloying or worthy.
+The menu’s really good, anyway – think things like sourdough with smoked salmon and avo for breakfast, and chilli/hot pot specials in the evening.

 What is it?
-Reliable Scottish cuisine in one of Aberdeen’s best mini-chains.
+Reliable Scottish-inspired food at one of Aberdeen’s best mini-chains.

 Why go?
-Having built up a reliable brand with Café Cognito and the Cognito Deli, Aberdeen restauranteur Nicky Turnbull moved into evening meals with Cognito on the Corner, housed in a former bank.
-It’s a swish affair – all exposed brick, tasteful upholstery and gin bottle lampshades – but the menu is happily unostentatious, with smoked mussels and monkfish and prawn kebabs sharing elbow room with chilli nachos and knickerbocker glories.
+Having built up a reliable brand with Café Cognito and the Cognito Deli, Aberdeen restaurateur Nicky Turnbull branched out into evening meals with Cognito on the Corner, housed in a former bank.
+It’s a swish affair – all exposed brick, tasteful upholstery and gin bottle lampshades – but the menu is happily unpretentious, with smoked mussels and monkfish and prawn kebabs sharing menu space with chilli nachos and knickerbocker glories.

 What is it?
 A highly decent fish and chip shop.